jaketay/docs/app/installation/Installing_Jirafe_for_hybris.md

 ----------------------
 If you decide to uninstall Jirafe, follow these instructions:

+1. Go to /opt/hybris/platform/bin and run: source ./setantenv.sh; ant clean
-1. Remove reference to jirafeextension in ${hybris}/config/localextensions.xml
+2. Remove references to jirafeextension and jirafereportcockpit in ${hybris}/config/localextensions.xml
-2. Go to /opt/hybris/platform/bin and run: source ./setantenv.sh; ant clean all
+3. Go to /opt/hybris/platform/bin and run: source ./setantenv.sh; ant all
 3. Run update on hac
 4. Restart hybris
 5. Remove Jirafe Extension (optional)